Elmhurst Photo Boutique

 Kiwanis International has recognized “Soles for Africa” as one of its most significant charitable service projects and honored the participants at the 2013 World Wide Convention in Vancouver, Canada.
 Kiwanis featured Soles in its magazine story Footing the Cause.

 We collect used, not abused, shoes and soccer balls to distribute to children worldwide - Africa, Haiti, Dominican Republic and the United States.
-We've recently begun shipping shoes to South Dakota.
+We've also ship shoes to South Dakota.
 View our gallery of previous shipments to South Dakota, Botswana, and Tanzania.

 |So our scholars have been in school for 10 weeks and so I did a quick round robin visit to make sure they were all well.